 The mission of the Montana Occupational Health & Safety Surveillance program (MOHSS) is to identify, track, and monitor work-related fatalities, injuries, and illnesses in order to improve worker health and safety across Montana.

-The Montana Occupational Health & Safety Surveillance program will:
+The Montana Occupational Health & Safety Surveillance (MOHSS) program will:

 - Build a strong and dependable occupational health surveillance system for Montana

 - Conduct high quality research on workplace injuries, illnesses, and fatalities in Montana

 - Provide useful and timely information so that workers and employers in Montana can be aware of health hazards in the workplace

 - Collaborate with workers, organizations, and other stakeholders to identify opportunities for improvement and intervention